No one likes a hot garage. It only took me living through one summer in Florida before I wondered if I should air condition my garage.

-Worse than that, homeowners who have tried to bring their home air conditioning into their garage often wear out their HVAC system early.
+Worse than that, homeowners who have tried to connect their main air conditioner to their garage often wear out their HVAC system early.
 Problems include compressors freezing, fan motors burning out, and electrical bills going through the roof.

-If your HVAC system is trying to cool an extra 4,000 cubic feet of space in your garage, it will fail and cost quite a bit to fix.
+If your central AC is trying to cool an extra 4,000 cubic feet of space in your garage, it will fail and cost quite a bit to fix.

-Installing a stand-alone air conditioning system can be more costly.
-But in the long run, you’ll save a bundle and get the results you want.
+Installing a stand-alone garage air conditioning system can be more costly, but you’ll save a bundle and get better results in the long run.

-What Do I Need To Install a Full System?
+What Do I Need To Install a Separate Garage AC Unit?

-If you decide you need a full HVAC system for your garage, the first thing I would suggest is to look for a reliable HVAC contractor.
-Next, I’d recommend learning a little about HVAC systems and how they work.
+If you need a separate HVAC system for your garage, I recommend getting it installed by a reliable HVAC contractor.
+First, I’d recommend learning a little about them and how they work.